-Students complete a research project.
+During the summer months (July-August), students complete a research project.
 Acceptable types of project are: data analysis; a project proposal; an original literature or policy review.

 Students normally remain in London for the preparation of their project report.
 Exceptionally, and only if appropriate, part of the project period may be spent away from the School, whether in the UK or abroad.
 Arrangements for this must be discussed and agreed with the Course Director.

 A student must normally satisfy the London School of Hygiene & Tropical Medicine general entrance requirements and the additional programme specific entrance requirements as follows:

 The normal minimum entrance qualification for registration at the School on a Masters programme is at least one of the following:

 Admission to UK universities often requires that students have completed a recognized Bachelor's degree.
 International students should consider taking a Pre-Master to gain access to UK universities when:

 No work experience is required.

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.

 Sign up for your personal newsletter and we will help you too.